RGM-OSC/ansible-role-rgm/README.md

 RGM currently excusively supports RHEL 7 and CentOS 7 operating systems.
 That means that the installation will mostly fail on anything else.
 RGM installer excpects a fresh, **minimal** install, with at least **git** and **ansible** installed on the system.

-For commodity, we provide a *bash shell script* that automatically set-up the system for RGM installation : [rgm-installer.sh](https://installer.rgm-cloud.io/rgm-installer.sh).
+For commodity, we provide a *bash shell script* that automatically setup the system for RGM installation : [rgm-installer.sh](https://installer.rgm-cloud.io/rgm-installer.sh).
 The script require **root** privileges, and do the following:
   * adds EPEL repository
   * adds RGM official repository
   * adds RGM repo GPG key